Skip to content

 For the community of Kipnuk, the storm’s toll was especially heavy.
 Most of the village’s housing infrastructure was destroyed, forcing families and students to relocate.
 In support, Kusilvak Career Academy, T3 Alliance’s Anchorage hub site, stepped forward to welcome Kipnuk’s displaced T3 students and teachers for the duration of the school year.
 Other T3-affiliated boarding schools, including Mount Edgecumbe High School, have also extended similar offers, ensuring that students can continue their education and stay connected while their communities recover.

-As communities continue to recover from Typhoon Halong, T3 Alaska remains committed to walking beside them — providing programming, support, and connection.
+As communities continue to recover from Typhoon Halong, T3 remains committed to supporting students in the short and long term.
 In times of hardship, the network of students, mentors, and partners that make up T3 Alaska proves that resilience is not just about rebuilding structures — it’s about strengthening relationships, fostering innovation, and carrying one another forward.